jingweixu3/USC_EE450/README.md

 a.
 Name: Jingwei Xu

-b.
    USC NetID:

-c.
+b.
 Have done in the assignment:

         In this project, I implemented an application to generate customized recommendatinos based on the user queries.
 We have multiple clients sending queries to the TCP server and the TCP server will reply